 However, in this article, we will provide you with a step-by-step guide to help you know exactly how much solar power you need to power your air conditioner.

-Also, at the end of the guide, you will find a data table that contains the most popular ac sizes and how many solar panels you need to power them.
+Also, at the end of the guide, you will find a data table that contains the most popular ac sizes and how many solar panels to run air conditioner.

 So without further ado, let’s jump right into the first step.